A bit of this, some of that

 The longer game

-The rough order of operations: get water in, build a shower, clear the mess, set up solar, repair the barn and the other little buildings — and then invite people out for alternative-building workshops of all flavors.
+Rough order of operations: get water in, build a shower, clear the mess, set up solar, repair the barn and the little buildings, fix up Mom's twenty-year-old travel trailer — and then invite people out for alternative-building workshops of all flavors.

 So much fun.
 Wanna come?

-Note to self: build the ducks a coop out in the middle of the pond, where the predators can’t reach — duck eggs make jaw-dropping deviled eggs.
+Note to self: build a coop for ducks out in the middle of the pond, where the predators can't reach — duck eggs would make jaw-dropping deviled eggs.